 “I slept on it and told the editor yesterday to spike the review.
 He did not respond but presumably, will comply,” Kaptainis said.

-Kaptainis contacted Musical Toronto as an alternative source to publish the original uncensored review, which was published on Monday morning with an editor’s note: “This review of Maometto II appeared in the National Post but was removed after complaints by the Canadian Opera Company.
+Kaptainis contacted Ludwig Van (then Musical Toronto) as an alternative source to publish the original uncensored review, which was published on Monday morning with an editor’s note: “This review of Maometto II appeared in the National Post but was removed after complaints by the Canadian Opera Company.
 While we are sensitive to concerns over unwarranted prejudice, we feel this review is balanced and have published it the spirit of open and fair criticism.”

 In response to the story becoming public, The National Post has since posted the review back online, mid-afternoon.